What Kind of Gmail Alternative Do You Need?

 - No free subscription tier (30-day trial only)

-10. Hey by Basecamp
+10. Hey by 37signals

 📝 Best for Email Management

 Hey is a great Gmail alternative for users who prefer a clean and organized inbox.
 It takes a strong editorial stance on how email should work.
-Rather than replicating Gmail's feature set, Basecamp rebuilt the inbox from scratch around their own opinionated workflow.
+Rather than replicating Gmail's feature set, 37signals rebuilt the inbox from scratch around their own opinionated workflow.
 The Imbox holds emails you've approved.
 The Feed holds newsletters and updates.
 The Paper Trail holds receipts and notifications.
 Everything else waits until you decide what it is.

 The unique tools are genuinely useful: Clips let you flag specific text within a message for later reference.
 Workflows let you track multi-thread projects visually.
 The Screener asks you to approve new senders before they reach your main inbox, a genuine spam-reduction mechanism.